Needham - 02492, 02494

 An area in the northeast corner of Needham is called Needham Crossing.
 It is a light industrial corridor east of the I-95/Route 128 beltway.
-Needham Crossing is comprised of commercial and retail businesses including a Coca-Cola plant, a Trader Joe's packing plant, and several high technology and Internet firms, such as PTC.
+Needham Crossing is comprised of commercial and retail businesses including a Coca-Cola plant and a Trader Joe’s packing plant.
 Apart from this relatively small area and its thriving town center, Needham is primarily an affluent bedroom community and commuter suburban district which you will find to be very friendly and a great place in which to live and raise a family.
 Residents often talk about how close-knit the neighborhoods are.
-Knock on a door or two, chat a resident up that you pass by and you will hear the same sentiments expressed from everyone about their Needham home, "the only way I'm leaving is in a pine box".
+Knock on a door or two, chat a resident up that you pass by and you will hear the same sentiments expressed from everyone about their Needham home, “the only way I’m leaving is in a pine box”.

 Different areas of Needham are given local names.
 Some of the more common neighborhoods include: Tower Hill, Mitchell School, Broadmeadow & Birds Hill-Thornton, Walker Pond, Needham Junction, Needham Heights, High Rock Junction, Volante, Needham South of Highland, Thorpe Park Area, Hunnewell-Hillside, Olin Woods, and Charles River Village.